We may earn affiliate commissions for the recommended products. Learn more.

 astrill android app

 On the downside, there are some feature cuts.
 There is no OpenVPN tunneling protocol and no kill switch.
 This on its own reduces the app's usability quite a lot.
-Other additions like VPN sharing and DNS and WebRTC leak prevention systems aren't included either.
+Other additions like VPN sharing, DNS, and WebRTC leak prevention systems aren't included either.

 iOS

-If you looked at the Android app and were disappointed by the feature cuts, the iOS app will ruin your mood.
+If the Android app’s missing features disappointed you, the iOS app will be even more frustrating.
 It doesn't offer much of anything in terms of settings and only supports OpenVPN.
 This is a problem since the protocol seldom works in China.

 astrill ios

 The app itself lacks even the polish that was present on the Android app.
-The color scheme reminds a port from the Windows version, which isn't a good thing.
+The color scheme is like a port from the Windows version, which isn't a good thing.
 I hope that they update the user interface as soon as possible.

 Customer support

-In terms of customer support, Astrill doesn't cut any corners.
-They have their Wiki with many guides and tutorials on how to set everything up.
+When it comes to customer support, Astrill VPN has its Wiki with many guides and tutorials on how to set everything up.
 There's also a pretty extensive customer support portal that includes FAQs as well as video tutorials.

 For direct contact with customer support agents, there's a contact form and 24/7 live chat.
 I contacted customer support via live chat about my issue with OpenVPN on Windows.
-The representative connected to my chat in around one minute.
+The representative connected with me in around one minute.

 Overall, the customer support experience was good.
-The agent went through the main troubleshooting steps and answered all of my questions but ultimately could not resolve the issue.
+The agent went through the main troubleshooting steps and answered all of my questions.
+However, it could not resolve the issue.

 Is Astrill VPN any good and worth getting?

 However, its main appeal is probably for users in restrictive countries like China, Russia, Iran, and others.
-Astrill is one of the best at bypassing tough firewalls and has lots of servers in Asia.
+Astrill is one of the best at bypassing strict firewalls and has many servers in Asia.

 Yet it's also very hard to recommend this VPN to an average user – a smooth, intuitive experience is simply not the strength of this advanced VPN software.

-Finally, Astrill is very expensive and some features are locked away behind a VIP paywall that adds $10 to the (already steep) price.
+Finally, Astrill is very expensive, and some features are locked away behind a VIP paywall that adds $10.00 to the (already steep) price.
 The market is now saturated with great VPNs.
 The most expensive option isn't always the best.

 FAQ